1. Getting Data From the Data Warehouse#

 - Value: your_unique_id

-Note: In case you don't already have your Unique ID, please sign-up here (opens new window) to obtain it.
+Note: In case you don't already have your Unique ID, please sign-up here to obtain it.

-Since you selected Header Authentication, now you need to enter your credentials (opens new window) in order to be able to access the data.
+Since you selected Header Authentication, now you need to enter your credentials in order to be able to access the data.

 Credentials are unique pieces of information that identify a user or a service and enable them to access apps or services (in our case, represented as n8n nodes).
 A common form of credentials is a username and a password, but they can take other forms depending on the service.

-Go to the top parameter Credentials and click on Create New.
-This will open the Credentials window where you need to add information to three fields:
+In the left panel, click on Create New in the box next to the parameter Credentials.
+This will open the Credentials window where you need to add the following information in the Connection tab:

 You can name your credentials however you want.
 It's good practice to give them descriptive names for the app/service, type, and purpose of the credential.
 A naming convention will make it easier for you to keep track of and identify your credentials.